 - We really do go the extra mile – our test participants use every fitness watch and activity tracker while walking on a calibrated treadmill at 4.8km/h for 10 minutes, and running at 9.0-10km/h for 10 minutes.
 This means we can compare the trackers’ abilities to accurately log steps taken and distance travelled.
 For those devices with advanced sports tracking, we put them to the test on a 5km outdoor run and during swimming.

 - Our tests reflect how people use their device in everyday life.
 When testing activity trackers, we include routine scenarios such as carrying shopping and unloading the dishwasher, so you’ll know which devices are accurate, no matter what you’re doing.
 When testing fitness watches, if they have built-in GPS, we check them for accuracy on a 1km route mapped out using a gold-standard trundle wheel.
 The route includes dense trees and an underpass to add the challenge of potential loss of the GPS signal.
 We even add a hill climb, and compare the elevation data with Ordnance Survey topographical data to get an idea of the accuracy of the distance calculator.

 - We give every fitness watch and activity tracker to users to try out for several weeks, so they can rate them fairly on comfort, usability, and the quality of the motivational tools or incentives.

 If a fitness watch or activity tracker is a Don’t Buy, you can be sure it’s one to avoid.
 Our tests separate the watches and trackers that will really help you improve your health, from those that you’ll quickly get fed up of using.

-Find out which fitness watches and activity trackers are Don’t Buys and which are Best Buys by taking out a £1 trial to Which?.
+Find out which fitness watches and activity trackers are Don’t Buys and which are Best Buys by joining Which? now.